garni-kh/think/README.md

 (venv)$ con add -m "hello works"

-you can vim think.csv
+you can vim think.csv  if you in think directory

-and see new line added with time
+and see new line added with time and date

 or just